tzuhanchang/HyPER/new_dataset_readme.md

 └── METADATA
     ├── FullyMatched
 ```

+### Inputs
 The `INPUTS` group contains the feature the model will use to build the event graphs.
 This data is used in both training and testing phases.
-Each dataset (`JET` , `LEPTON`, ...) is a structured numpy array with fields which correspond to node features.
+Each dataset (`JET` , `LEPTON`, ...) is a structured numpy array with fields which correspond to node features, plus the `GLOBAL` dataset which contains the graph-level (event-level) features.

+The list of node features which can be used is abitrary, as is the list of global features.
+Padded entries must be padded with **np.nan**.
+Edge features are not included in the dataset, but are constructed when HyPER builds the dataset (the primary motivation for this is size of input files).

+### Labels
 The `LABELS` group contains the corresponding "truth-labels" for each dataset in INPUTS.
 This is used to define the targets for the model to train against.
 Each dataset (`JET` , `LEPTON`, ...) is a single array of integers.

-## Labels
 A comment on the truth-matching labels which we use to build the edge and hyperedge targets.
 You must use **positive integers** to define all non-padded objects in an event, and you must use **np.nan** as the padding placeholder.
 [HyPER uses the Cantor pairing function to define unique node indices, and removes padded entries specifically by looking for NaN.]

 The integer labels used match to known parton in the simulation truth-record.
 For example, the all-hadronic decay of a ttbar pair to six partons could use label convention: